-Avoid the Short Term: In my first blog, I’d often write about sports, politics, and the weather.
+In my first blog, I’d often write about sports, politics, and the weather.
 These topics have a lifespan measured in days, not years.
-I want my writing to mean something in the future, so I’ve stopped covering current events, instead of writing about biblical spirituality.
+I want my writing to mean something in the future, so I’ve stopped covering current events, instead of writing about biblical Christianity.

 It’s unlikely anyone will read my words, or even have access to them, in ninety years, but I work to do what I can to provide the potential for that to happen.